Having a Vehicle Shipped to Zambia, South Africa From The United States

 If relocating to Zambia, consider having a personal vehicle exported.
 It will make local travel easier and it can help to avoid language barriers and currency issues.
 Zambia isn't thriving when it comes to public transportation so getting to places on time or in a quick manner can be difficult without the use of a personal vehicle.

-With 5 major roads located in Zambia, there isn’t much roadway to cover.
-There are more roadways, but many of aren’t in great condition.
+With 5 major roads located in Zambia, there aren't many roadways to cover.
+There are more roadways, but many of aren't in great condition.
 However, the roads can lead to nearly every possible destination throughout the country, as well as to all surrounding countries.
-Since the main form of public transportation in the country is railway, having a vehicle at your disposal will be beneficial.
+Since the main form of public transportation in the country is the railway, having a vehicle at your disposal will be beneficial.